chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 nano mime.types
 ```

 Copy and paste the following code into your `mime.types` file.
-This file will allow NGINX to handle our `inky.png` file when rendering the webserver.
+This file will allow nginx to handle our `inky.png` file when rendering the webserver.

 ```
 types {